superhector77/Pan-Tilt-Module-PID-Tracking/README.md

 ## Installation

+Some of the required Python packages include:

+- 'picamera2'
+- 'time'
+- 'sys'
+- 'cv2'
+- 'numpy'
+- 'math'
+- 'random'

 I unfortunately did not keep track of all the files, packages and libraries I installed, but I wanted to include that if you are having issues with installing the required Python packages with `pip` outside a virtual environment (research before taking this route, but it worked for me), you could use the `--break-system-packages` argument.

 The `yolov3.weights` file was too large to upload to GitHub, so download it from [here](https://www.dropbox.com/scl/fi/nzwga4u87ytv7dowcynsp/yolov3.weights?rlkey=d117ida2e4fid4mrq9ov31rg5&st=tpxar9ye&dl=0), or look for a different set of weights and configurations online.